changmw/chang-cantontese-input/foxpro/aia.aidc/readme.txt

 and menu designer.

-With the arrival of smartphones and tablets, this PLAS system should have been replaced with Android and iOS apps. :)
+With the arrival of smartphones and tablets, this PLAS front-end system should have been replaced with Android and iOS apps.
+Also, some insurance companies might out-source insurance agent system to small companies.